twuillemin/modes/README.md

 # Sources
 The main sources used are:
- * ICAO - Annex 10 - Volume IV (July 2014): Surveillance and Collision Avoidance System
+ * ICAO, Annex 10, Volume IV (July 2014): Surveillance and Collision Avoidance System
- * ICAO Doc 9871 AN/460: Technical Provisions for Mode S Services and Extended Squitter
+ * ICAO, Doc 9871, AN/460: Technical Provisions for Mode S Services and Extended Squitter

 I am always open to add new valid sources of information.
 In particular, information about ACAS messages are welcome.

 # Versions
+ * v0.3.0:
+    * Clean relation Format, SubType Version for ADSB messages
+    * Bug fixes on some fields not well fetched from messages
+    * Add unitary test on all main classes
  * v0.2.0:
     * First public version
  * v0.1.0: First version